 Drs.
 Rudin and Dunphy say MSK offers a unique opportunity for collaboration between basic scientists and clinicians.

 “It’s amazing to have the kind of research meetings where all the parties are sitting together,” Dr. Dunphy says.
-“We have incredible radiochemistry experts that talk about how to design new imaging technologies.
+“We have incredible radiochemistry experts who talk about how to design new imaging technologies.
 And then our oncology experts will say, ‘Don’t chase after that one.
 Here’s what is clinically relevant to us.’
 There’s this constellation of stellar investigators brainstorming a realistic vision of the future.”